isomerpages/mpa-seathedifference/_make-a-splash/Vessel Traffic Officer.md

 Embark on a voyage of discovery with Yong Gang, a former naval officer turned Vessel Traffic Officer, orchestrating the safe passage of vessels through the bustling Singapore Strait.
 Under his vigilant eye and clear communication, ships navigate safely amidst high traffic intensity and complex navigational conditions.

 With Joakim as his trainee, Yong Gang unveils the intricacies of maritime radio communication and the demanding yet rewarding role of a Vessel Traffic Officer.
-Through rigorous training sessions, role-play scenarios, and real-time challenges, Joakim gets a taste of the decisive actions required to prevent "close quarters situations" - potential collisions in the maritime language.
+Through rigorous training sessions, role-play scenarios, and real-time challenges, Joakim gets a taste of the decisive actions required to prevent "close quarters situations" - *(also known as 'potential collisions' in the maritime language)*.

 Intrigued to learn more?
 Set sail to other episodes of&nbsp;**Make A Splash**&nbsp;and explore diverse maritime professions that are steering the industry into a new era.